Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 <img src="{{ site.baseurl }}/assets/images/kanban.png" alt="Kanban" style="width: 90%;" />

+Or if you are onboard with the remote work experiment how can you go beyond using Zoom calls and relentless group chat to simulate an office environment?

 Full disclosure, we here at Uclusion built a tool to make meeting driven process obsolete, but even we are not selling it as a cure all.
 In 2021, one size fits all forever agile process is already a casualty of the pandemic.
 Every agile team needs to think more about the process and tools that will specifically work for them.